CHAPTER 97. OPERATOR PROVIDED EQUIPMENT

 § 97.1.
 Personal flotation devices.

-(b) A person may not use a boat 16 or more feet in length unless one Type IV PFD is on board in addition to the total number of PFDs required in subsection (a).
-Canoes and kayaks 16 feet in length and over are exempted from the requirements for carriage of the additional Type IV PFD.
+(c) A person may not use a boat 16 feet or more in length unless one throwable PFD is on board in addition to the total number of PFDs required in subsection (b).
+Canoes and kayaks 16 feet in length and over are exempted from the requirements for carriage of the additional throwable PFD.

-(d) Required PFDs shall be in good, serviceable condition, legibly marked showing the Coast Guard approval number and whether it is a Type I, II, III, IV or V. They shall be of an appropriate size, child or adult, for the person for whom it is intended.
+(d) Required PFDs shall be in good, serviceable condition, legibly marked showing the Coast Guard approval number and displaying the PFD’s intended or approved use.
+They shall be of an appropriate size, child or adult, for the person for whom it is intended.

-(e) Types I, II and III shall be stowed so as to be readily accessible.
-Type IV, buoyant cushion and ring buoy designed for throwing or grasping rather than wearing, shall be immediately available.
+(e) When not worn, wearable PFDs shall be stowed so as to be readily accessible.
+Throwable PFDs shall be immediately available.

-(f) This section does not apply to racing shells, rowing sculls and racing kayaks, such as manually propelled boats recognized by National racing associations for use in competitive racing, where the occupants row, scull or paddle with the exception of the coxswain, if one is provided, and which are not designed to carry and do not carry equipment not solely for competitive racing.
-Safety boats accompanying the boats shall carry a sufficient number of readily accessible Type I, II, III or V PFDs for the occupants of the shells, sculls or kayaks.
-This exemption does not apply on Commission and State Park owned or controlled boating waters.
+(f) This section does not apply to racing shells, rowing sculls and racing kayaks, such as manually propelled boats recognized by National racing associations for use in competitive racing, when the occupants row, scull or paddle with the exception of the coxswain, if one is provided, and which are not designed to carry and do not carry equipment not solely for competitive racing.

-(h) Children 12 years of age and younger shall wear an approved Type I, II, III or V PFD while underway on any boat 20 feet or less in length and all canoes and kayaks.
+(h) Children 12 years of age and younger shall wear an approved wearable PFD while underway on any boat 20 feet or less in length and all canoes and kayaks.
 The operator of the watercraft violates this subsection if he does not cause a child 12 years of age or younger to wear a PFD as required by this subsection.

 Authority